 Manually putting iPhone into recovery mode can be helpful to solve some severe software issues with your iPhone.
 But your iPhone may also go into recovery mode by itself sometimes and you’ll only see the “Connect to iTunes” screen.
 This mainly happens during iOS upgrade.
-What to do if your iPhone stuck in while updating to iOS 10.3 or iOS 10.3.1?
+What to do if your iPhone stuck in recovery mode while updating to iOS 10.3.3/iOS 10.3.2, or newly-released iOS 11 public beta 1?
 The simplest way is to force restart your iPhone with following steps:

 - On an iPhone 7 or iPhone 7 Plus: Press and hold both the Sleep/Wake and Volume Down buttons for at least ten seconds, until you see the Apple logo.